 Revenue represents recognized income from the GSK Collaboration and License Agreement.
 The GSK Collaboration and License Agreement contains the following significant deliverables, which are separate accounting units: (i) the development of, and option to obtain an exclusive license to, our NY-ESO SPEAR T-cells, and (ii) the development of, and option to obtain an exclusive license to a second target, PRAME.
 In addition, GSK also has the right to nominate three additional target peptides, excluding those where we have already initiated development of a SPEAR T-cell candidate, which is not considered to be a deliverable at the inception of the arrangement because it represents a substantive option not priced at a significant and incremental discount.
 We received an upfront payment of \$42.1 million in June 2014 and have achieved various non-substantive development milestones totaling \$39.0 million through to December 31, 2016.
-No milestones were achieved in the three months ended March 31, 2017.
+A milestone payment of \$1.2 million was achieved in the six months ended June 30, 2017.
 We are entitled to further non-substantive milestone payments based on the achievement of specified development milestones by us.
-When, and if, GSK exercises its option to obtain an exclusive license to a target, an option exercise fee will be payable and we will be entitled to further development and commercialization milestone payments based on achievement of specified milestones by GSK.
-The non-contingent
+If GSK exercises its option to obtain an exclusive license to a target, an option exercise fee will be payable and we will be entitled to further development and commercialization milestone payments based on achievement of specified milestones by GSK.
+The non-contingent arrangement consideration was allocated between the separate deliverables using our best estimate of the relative selling price.
+In determining the best estimate, we considered internal pricing objectives we used in negotiating the GSK Collaboration and License Agreement together with internal data regarding the cost of providing services for each deliverable.

 In addition to the development milestones, we are entitled to royalties from GSK on all GSK sales of TCR therapeutic products licensed under the agreement, varying between a mid-single-digit percentage and a low-double-digit percentage of net sales.
-No royalties have been received as of March 31, 2017.
-Sales milestones also apply once any TCR therapeutic covered by the GSK Collaboration and License Agreement is on the market.
+No royalties have been received as of June 30, 2017.
+Sales milestones also apply once any TCR therapeutic covered by the GSK Collaboration and License Agreement is approved and commercialized.